-New podcasts are posted the 2nd and 4th Tuesday on all podcast outlets, with occasional hilarious accompanying video blogs on our YouTube channel!
+New podcasts are posted the 2nd Tuesday of every month on all podcast outlets, with occasional hilarious accompanying video blogs on our YouTube channel!
 Check them out and don't forget to subscribe!
 Also, please leave a review on iTunes.

 Muse Stories is written and produced by Melanie Dellas and Karen Lacy, directed and edited by Jessica Crossman.

 The Unusual History of Christmas Monsters

 Most of us know about Santa Claus and his cranky counterpart, Krampus, but did you know that Santa has several other “companions” that lurk around during the Christmas season?
 Many European cultures welcome good ole’ St. Nick, but they also fear the spirits who follow to punish the bad.
 From zombie horses to mean yule cats, some of us may have more to worry about than just Krampus!

 Season 3, Episode 18

 While Christmas is typically associated with Christianity and the birth of Jesus, the Christmas tree, which tends to be the focal point of our holiday décor within the home, did not have a place in early Christianity.
 The symbolism of evergreen trees can be traced to the worship of the Sun God Mithras around 600 BC, and became an important aspect of the winter solstice in northern Europe.
 From being Paradise Trees during Miracle Plays in the 14th century, to Martin Luther using them as examples of the night sky on Christmas Eve in 1605, our love of evergreens as beautiful symbols has never ended.

 Season 3, Episode 17